acopestake/academicwebsite/content/workingpaper/CryptoFinance/index.md

 ---
-title: "The Crypto Cycle and US Monetary Policy"
+title: "The Crypto Cycle and Institutional Investors"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Natasha Che
 - Davide Furceri
 - Tammaro Terracciano